Japan Tobacco: Japan Tobacco International

+JT International (JTI), acquired in 1999 from R.J.
+Reynolds, is an operating division of Japan Tobacco Inc., and produces, markets and sells the group's cigarette brands internationally.
+It sells Camel, Salem, and Winston brands outside the USA.
 Japan Tobacco completed the largest ever foreign takeover in Japanese history through acquisition of Gallaher Group plc in April 2007.
 Japan Tobacco runs the Tobacco and Salt Museum in Sumida-ku, Tokyo.

 In 2006/2007 Japan Tobacco planned to start Serbia production, and also planned to invest another $100 million.
 JT paid "$35 million euros"[sic] for 98.5 percent of Senta Tobacco Industry in May 2006, with a further $10 million invested since then.
 The plant has a production capacity of some five billion cigarettes a year.